HFDurkaya/Data_mining_recsys/README.md

 - `customers.csv`: metadata for each customer_id in dataset
 - `articles.csv`: detailed metadata for each article_id available for purchase
 - `transactions.csv`: he training data, consisting of the purchases each customer for each date, as well as additional information.
 Duplicate rows correspond to multiple purchases of the same item.
-Your task is to predict the article_ids each customer will purchase during the 7-day period immediately after the training data period.
 - `images\`: A folder of images corresponding to each article_id; images are placed in subfolders starting with the first three digits of the article_id; note, not all article_id values have a corresponding image.

 ## Model Weights